 Working in grams, put your bowl on the scale and zero it out.
 Scoop the flour into the bowl until you reach the desired measurement.

 Did you know I have books?
-Visit my shop page to see the various e-books (even a print book!)
-I have available.
+Visit my shop page to see the various e-books I have available.
 My best seller is Plant-Based Jewish Recipes, and I’m in the middle of a second volume of that as well as a new book in the works that focuses on one of my favorite gluten-free vegan proteins.

 How to Make Vegan Olive Oil Cake